Bee's Favorite Flower

 The colony population dwindles some, but most of the usual activities are ongoing.
 A crew of attendants feed and groom the queen so she can lay eggs.
 Other bees clean out the empty cells and care for the larvae.
 Any bee that is not busy, clusters around the brood comb in a large ball.
 They flex their flying muscles, thus generating the heat that keeps the brood comb at the center of this ball a constant 90 degrees Fahrenheit.
 Because worker bees only live six to eight weeks, the colony must produce three or four generations of workers over the winter.
 As honey is consumed, this ball of workers slowly moves upward and the active area of the brood comb moves as well.

 The food they live on is the honey and pollen they stored during the summer.
 In theory, I could simply let the bees live off of their honey, but it is practical to give the colony supplemental food during the winter.
 In the winter the hive has a feeder contain concentrated sugar syrup.
 The bees eat this, and even store some as honey.
 By feeding the bees, I prevent the colony from starving during a very cold winter.
 I also insure that come spring a large amount of their honey will be untouched.
 With fewer empty honey comb cells, the colony will more quickly lay down their stores of honey for the next year, and I can put a super on sooner.
 It is the honey in the super that I harvest.

-On warm winter days when the temperature exceeds about 50 degrees Fahrenheit, a few of the bees will leave the hive for short flights, always making sure they return before they get chilled.
+On warm winter days when the temperature exceeds about 40 degrees Fahrenheit, a few of the bees will leave the hive for short flights, always making sure they return before they get chilled.
 I am not sure what they hope to do.
 Perhaps they are able to bring a little water back to the hive.
-There are seldom any flowers from which to collect nectar or pollen.
+There are seldom any flowers in the winter from which to collect nectar or pollen.